aneetabanjara/Object-Classification-using-light-weight-CNN/README.md

    pip install -r requirements.txt
    ```

-3. Run the backend server:
+3. Run the backend Flask server:
    ```bash
    python app.py
    ```
+   The server will start, and you can access the web interface at `http://127.0.0.1:5000/`.

-4. Open the `index.html` file in your browser to access the web interface.
+4. Open your browser and navigate to `http://127.0.0.1:5000/` to interact with the web application.

 ## Usage

-1. **Frontend**: Open the web application in your browser.
-Upload an image, and the model will predict its class.
+1. **Frontend**: On the web interface, you can upload an image for classification.
+The Flask app will send the image to the backend, where the CNN model processes the image and returns the predicted class.

-2. **Training**: To train the CNN model, run the following:
+2. **Training**: To train the CNN model, use the following command:
    ```bash
    python train.py
    ```
-   This will save the trained model as `model.h5`.
+   The model will be saved as `model.h5`.

-3. **Evaluation**: To evaluate the model on the test set:
+3. **Evaluation**: After training the model, you can evaluate its performance on the CIFAR-10 test set:
    ```python
    from tensorflow.keras.models import load_model
    model = load_model('model.h5')